NikhilMaiLabs/kalp-token-t-contracts/README.md

-# Token Factory with Linear Bonding Curve and Graduation Mechanics
+# Kalp Token Factory - Linear Bonding Curve & DEX Graduation System

 A comprehensive smart contract system that allows users to launch ERC20 tokens with linear bonding curve pricing and automatic graduation to DEX trading, similar to platforms like pump.fun.
+Successfully deployed and tested on multiple networks.

 ## 🚀 Features